 What causes the “Your credentials did not work” error?

-How to fix the “Your credentials did not work” error?
+How to fix the “Your credentials did not work” error [4 ways]

-Now that the causes of the error are clarified and four options are offered in this part to help you troubleshoot the problem.
+Now that the causes of the "your credentials did not work, the logon attempt failed" error are clarified, four options are offered in this part to help you troubleshoot the problem.

 As mentioned above, this error might occur after reinstalling your operating system.
 It might be due to the Windows security policies which prevent non-admin users from signing in.
 So if you want to allow non-admin users to use RDP, you need to modify this policy.
 Please make sure you follow the steps in the same order as provided.

 Step 1.
 Press Windows Key + R to open the Run dialog box.
 Type in “secpol.msc” and press OK.
 This will open up the Local Security Policy window.

 Step 2.
 Expand Local Policies and then select User Rights Assignment.

 Step 3.
 Locate and double-click Allow log on through Remote Desktop Services in the right pane of User Rights Assignment.

 Step 5.
 Type in Remote Desktop user names and click OK.